With Diablo 2 Resurrected lurking in the East, you’ll want to be sure you’re going into the fray with the best Druid builds that you can.

 While the Diablo 2 Resurrected character roster appears pretty small at first glance, every hero of Sanctuary is stacked with a unique set of abilities to help you tear down the armies of hell in style.

-One of these classes is the Druid, a summoner class who manipulates nature to his whim.
-Equipped with an arsenal of elemental spells, as well as the ability to call upon the creatures of the wild, the Druid can be played multiple different ways.
+One of these classes in the game is the Druid, a summoner class who manipulates nature to his whim.
+Equipped with an arsenal of elemental spells, as well as the ability to call upon the creatures of the wild, the Druid can be played in multiple different ways.

 So, without further ado, here’s our collection of best builds for Diablo 2’s Druid coming into Resurrected.

 The Druid borrows different attributes from a whole selection of different classes.
 Blending together the Barbarian, Necromancer, and Sorceress, he can be incredibly powerful in the right hands.